 20.030.1.
-Qualifications and Selection of President's Representatives
+Qualifications and Selection of President's Representatives effectiveness of the appointment.

-The president's representative represents the RI president at the conference by presenting inspirational, motivational, and educational addresses.
-In selecting representatives, the president should consider public speaking, social skills, relevant language abilities, the past performance of individuals when making these assignments, and the cost-effectiveness of the appointment.
 The president should make these appointments as early as possible and provide the representatives with background materials well in advance of the conference.
-Effective 1 July 2020, president's representatives shall not be appointed to more than one conference per Rotary year.
-(October 2019 Mtg., Bd.
+President's representatives shall not be appointed to more than one conference per Rotary year.
+(June 2021 Mtg., Bd.
 Dec.
-29)
+178)